LIAAD/Time-Matters/README.md

   -icwd, --ignore_contextual_window_distance TEXT
-                                  ignore contextual window distance -aps, --analysis_sentence TEXT  DICE Calculation per sentence -td, --heideltime_document_type TEXT
+                                  ignore contextual window distance -aps, --analysis_sentence TEXT  DICE Calculation per sentence -dt, --heideltime_document_type TEXT
-                                  Type of the document specified by <file>
+                                  Type of the document text should be surrounded by quotes “”.
+Options: News,
-                                  (options: News, Narrative, Colloquial,
+                                  Narrative, Colloquial, Scientific (e.g.,
-                                  Scientific).
+                                  “News”).
   -dct, --heideltime_document_creation_time TEXT
-                                  Creation date of document only valid format (YYYY-MM-DD).only will be considered if
-                                  document type are News or colloquial.
+                                  Document creation date in the format YYYY- MM-DD should be surrounded by quotes (e.g., “2019-05-30”).
+Note that this date will only be taken into account when News or Colloquial texts are specified.
+  -i, --input_file TEXT           text path should be surrounded by quotes
+                                  (e.g., “text.txt”)
-  -i, --input_file TEXT           input text file --help                          Show this message and exit.
+  --help                          Show this message and exit.
 ```